Rasbandit/SASS-in-Create-React-App/README.md

 After installing `node-sass-chokidar` and `npm-run-all` you will need to change the scripts that are in your package.json.

-After you install those two packages go to your package.json file and add these two lines to the top of the scrips list,
+After you install those two packages go to your package.json file and add these two lines to the top of the scripts list,

 <pre>
 "build-css": "node-sass-chokidar src/ -o src/",